Demographics of the United States: Population centers

 The United States has dozens of major cities, including 31 "global cities" of all types, with 10 in the "alpha" group of global cities: New York, Los Angeles, Chicago, Washington, D.C., Boston, San Francisco, Miami, Philadelphia, Dallas, and Atlanta.
 As of 2021, the United States had 56 metropolitan areas with 1 million or more inhabitants.
-(The U.S. Census Bureau ranked Urban Honolulu as the 56th most populous area, with just over 1 million residents.
-See Table of United States Metropolitan Statistical Areas.)
+(The U.S. Census Bureau ranked Urban Honolulu as the 56th most populous area, with just over 1 million residents.)

 As of 2011, about 250 million Americans live in or around urban areas.
 That means more than three-quarters of the U.S. population shares just about three percent of the U.S. land area.

-The following table shows the populations of the top twenty metropolitan areas.

 Population by year (includes estimates)

 This table includes the official United States population by year from the U.S. Census Bureau, and includes the Bureau's intercensal estimates.
 Such estimates are taken on July 1 of each year but are not included for the years of the decennial census (2000, 2010, 2020, etc.).
 Whether the figure is a decennial census or an intercensal estimate is noted.